danieljcave/inphysical-plans/README.md

 </details>

 ### Logout Page
 If the user has decided they want to logout of their account then they have the ability too.
-The user once logged in has the logout url in the navigation bar. when they click that they are take to the logout page and are asked to confirm they want to logout.
+The user once logged in has the logout url in the navigation bar. when they click that they are taken to the logout page and are asked to confirm they want to logout.
 Once they logout they are redirected to the home page and a message is displayed to confirm they signed out and from what account.

 ![Signout User](/readME-assets/features/signout.png)
 <details>